JetBrains/kotless/README.md

 }
 ```

-During local run, LocalStack will be started and all clients will be pointed to its endpoint
+During the local run, LocalStack will be started and all clients will be pointed to its endpoint
 automatically.

 Local start functionality does not require any access to cloud provider, so you may check how your